 - Three work-related references.

 Once you have passed the interview, we will run a police information check, at no cost to you.
-Successful applicants will also be required to complete an extensive personal disclosure form.
+Successful applicants will also be required to complete an extensive personal disclosure form and a polygraph test will be conducted.

 We will conduct an in-depth reference and background check on each applicant reaching this stage.
 Drug and psychological testing may be required.
 All applicants will be contacted with the results of their process.